Hiking the Nuʻuanu Trail on Oʻahu, Hawaiʻi

-If you’re trying to hike to the summit of Puʻu Kōnāhuanui from Nuʻuanu, the total distance is 5.5 miles (8.9 km) each way, with an additional 860 ft.
-(262 m) of elevation gain compared to 4.1 miles (6.6 km) each way from the traditional Puʻu ʻŌhiʻa Trailhead.
+However, for those interested in hiking to the summit of Puʻu Kōnāhuanui from Nuʻuanu Valley, know that the distance is 5.5 miles (8.9 km) each way, with an additional 860 ft.
+(262 m) of elevation gain compared to 4.1 miles (6.6 km) each way from the traditional Puʻu ʻŌhiʻa Trailhead on Tantalus.

 Nuʻuanu Trailhead Parking